Royal assent: United Kingdom

 The last bill that was refused assent was the Scottish Militia Bill during Queen Anne's reign in 1708.

-Erskine May's Parliamentary Practice advises "...and from that sanction they cannot be legally withheld", meaning that bills must be sent for royal assent, not that it must be given.
-However, some authorities have stated that the sovereign no longer has the power to withhold assent from a bill against the advice of ministers.
+Some authorities have stated that the sovereign no longer has the power to withhold assent from a bill against the advice of ministers.

 Under modern constitutional conventions, the sovereign generally acts on, and in accordance with, the advice of their ministers.
-However, there is some disagreement among scholars as to whether the monarch should withhold royal assent to a bill if advised to do so by their ministers.
+There is some disagreement among scholars as to whether the monarch should withhold royal assent to a bill if advised to do so by their ministers.

 Since these ministers most often enjoy the support of Parliament and obtain the passage of bills, it is unlikely that they would advise the sovereign to withhold assent.
 Hence, in modern practice, the issue has never arisen, and royal assent has not been withheld.
 This possibility did arise during the early days of the premiership of Boris Johnson while the UK was negotiating a Brexit agreement with the EU.
 The Speaker of the House of Commons had allowed debate on a bill against the government's wishes, and the government of the day was effectively in a minority on the most pressing parliamentary issue at the time.
 As such, there were rumours that the prime minister might advise the then-sovereign, Elizabeth II, to withhold assent on an unfavourable bill.